 The Hurst v Florida judgment, beyond the “technicality” on the role of the judge, does not explicitly address the real crux of the matter, namely the fact that Florida, Alabama and Delaware are the only three states that allow the issuance of death sentences without a unanimous vote.
 Many observers believe that the Supreme Court has made a compromise choice, leaving decisions to local courts and parliaments.

 After this ruling, Alabama and Florida have modified their laws, tying the judge to respect the majority vote.
 In Delaware instead, the Parliament has not acted, and a judge has blocked all capital proceedings.

 Despite the new laws, the Supreme Court again dealt a blow to the capital system of the three states: on 2 May 2016, it overturned the death sentence of Bart Johnson (the case is Bart W. v.
 Alabama) because it was issued pursuant to a law which has since been declared unconstitutional.
 On 31 May, the Supreme Court reiterated its position, cancelling the sentence of Corey Wimbley (the case is Wimbley v.
 Alabama).
-It seems clear at this point that all death sentences in recent decades in Florida, Alabama and Delaware, states that have more than 600 people on death row, could be questioned.
+The same was done on 6 June with Kirksey v.
+Alabama, and on 3 October with Russell v.
+Alabama.
+It seems clear at this point that all death sentences in recent decades in Florida, Alabama and Delaware, states that have more than 600 people on death row, must be questioned.

 Exonerations and Commutations